scholz-lab/Pose-Behaviour-Extraction-Worm/README.md

    /|__Kinematic_Visualizations
       /|___plots_posture_bending.py

-It generates a dual-panel video: the left panel shows the original video with a real-time behavioral data overlay, and the right panel displays dynamically updating "YY-plots" (showing angle and velocity simultaneously).
+/It generates a dual-panel video: the left panel shows the original video with a real-time behavioral data overlay, and the right panel displays dynamically updating "YY-plots" (showing angle and velocity simultaneously).